elephantscale/es-training-new/course-outlines/scala-programming.md

 * Handling null values using Options
 * Lab: working with case classes, options and pattern matching

+### Implicits and Type Classes
+* Getting to Know Implicits and Type Classes
+* Types of implicits
+* View and context bounds
+* Type classes
+* Implicit scope resolution

 ### Testing

 * Testing strategies in Scala